wpbSabi/ducks/README.md

 According to the American Poultry Association:
 * White Cresteds lay 100-150 eggs per year
 * Khaki Campbells lay 250-340 eggs per year
-* Buff Orpintons lay 150-220 eggs per year
+* Buff Orpingtons lay 150-220 eggs per year

 But the actual data are so much more interesting!